-To protect items locked in the glove box when using valet parking, leave the sub key with the attendant.
+To protect things locked in the glove box when you have your vehicle parked, leave the sub key with the attendant.

 Since the side doors can be locked without a key, you should always carry a spare key in case you accidentally lock your keys inside the vehicle.